ftrotter/ZZermelo/documentation/Graph.README.md

 ``` [base_url]/ZZermeloGraph/GraphTest```

 ### NOTES
 This package automatically requires the ZZermelo package as a dependency.
-You will nedd to follow the zermelo
+You will nedd to follow the zzermelo
-installation instructions on how to subclass ZZermeloReport and configure your app to use zermelo.
+installation instructions on how to subclass ZZermeloReport and configure your app to use zzermelo.